 i want to

-John A. Barnard, MD, is president of The Research Institute at Nationwide Children’s Hospital and holds the Ann I. Wolfe Endowed Chair in Pediatric Research Leadership.
-He is also the Interim Physician-in-Chief at Nationwide Children's Hospital.
-Dr. Barnard is a professor of Pediatrics and vice chair for Research at The Ohio State University College of Medicine.
+John A. Barnard, MD, is president of The Research Institute at Nationwide Children’s Hospital and holds the Ann I. Wolfe Endowed Chair in Pediatric Research.
+He is also the Chair of the Department of Pediatrics at The Ohio State University College of Medicine.
 He also is a practicing gastroenterologist in the Division of Gastroenterology, Hepatology and Nutrition at Nationwide Children's Hospital.

 Dr. Barnard received his medical degree from the University of Mississippi and was an intern and resident at the Vanderbilt University School of Medicine, where he also completed a fellowship in pediatric gastroenterology and nutrition.
 He was director of the Division of Gastroenterology, Hepatology and Nutrition Division at Vanderbilt prior to relocating to Columbus in 2000.